headexpanded/random_steely_dan/README.md

 A Chrome extension which displays a random Steely Dan lyric snippet at some random time every 8 hours.
 And then [tweets it](https://twitter.com/randomsteelydan)

+- HTML, CSS, JavaScript, GraphQL

-March 2023 : submitted to Chrome for review.
+- March 2023 : submitted to Chrome for review.